Nutanix AHV (Acropolis)

 - To select a value from a drop-down list, click once to put the cursor in the field, and a second time to display the list of possible values.

-- Log into the management console as administrator.
+- Log in to the management console as an administrator.

 - Select the Connectors > Add connector configuration.

 - Select Nutanix AHV from the connector Type drop-down menu and click New.
 This opens the connector configuration.

 - Enter the configuration Name, and the Acropolis Address, User Name, and Password.
 For guidance, see the above field definitions.

 - Click the Connect button below the Acropolis Configuration fields.
 The Virtual Machine Clone Settings field is then enabled if the connection is successful.
 Any connection problems are reported on the connector configuration blade.
 If there were server certificate errors found, you see an Ignore Certificate Errors and Continue button.